 The national cancer governance groups which are overseen by NCRG include:, SACT Programme Board, Radiotherapy Programme Board, National Cancer Data Programme Board and National Cancer Quality Steering Group; and the Scottish Cancer Network

 The group will review the necessity and relevance of its work and the terms of reference every six months.

 Ways of working

 The SG Cancer Policy Team will provide secretariat for the group.
-Meetings will be held 14:30-16:30 each Friday afternoon, with frequency of meetings subject to ongoing review.
-Meetings be by video-conference.
-Agenda and papers will be circulated the Thursday before meetings, with action notes from meetings shared on Mondays.
+Meetings will be held monthly on Fridays between 14:00-16:00 by video-conference.
+Frequency of meetings will be subject to review.
+Agenda and papers will be circulated one week prior to meetings, with minutes following within one week, where possible.

 Scottish Government Cancer Policy Team will facilitate sharing of information and resources between group members.